unstoppabledomains/dev-docs/crypto-payments/integrating-with-libraries/libraries-overview.md

 ---
 title: Resolution Libraries Overview
-description: This page reviews the different resolution library options you can use to resolve a domain.
+description: This page covers the different resolution library options you can use to resolve a domain.
 The libraries are fully supported and maintained by UD.
 ---

 ## Resolution Libraries Overview